-For a customer the most important information is always the estimated time of arrival (ETA) for its shipment and for the train (TETA).
+For a customer the most important information is always the estimated time of arrival (ETA) for its shipment and for the train (TETA - Train Estimated Times of Arrivals).
 The wagon related ETA as well as the ETI is also the basic information in the communication between LRU and RU.
 This information is the main instrument for the LRU to monitor the physical transport of a shipment and to check it against the commitment to the customer.